Jbleezy/BO1-Reimagined/README.md

 * Fix Der Riese trap lights not turning red when active (can't get it to happen again)
 * Show player's perks when spectating (player.spectatorclient?)
 * Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone
+* Ray gun: fix reload add time
+* Get all easter egg songs to be repeatable in a match

 ## GRIEF TODO:
 * Make enemy mines destructible
+* Disable easter eggs and songs on all maps
 * Fix shotguns giving additional grief damage points (giving points for each pellet hit)
 * Add meat powerup to grief
 * Add powerup model and shader for slow down powerdown